-Altmire has been a lecturer for Carnegie Mellon University’s Public Policy and Management program, and an adjunct professor at George Washington University focusing on politics and policy.
-He earned a Master's degree in Health Administration from George Washington University, and a Bachelor of Science degree from Florida State University.
+Dr. Altmire is also an adjunct professor of healthcare management at the Texas Tech University Health Sciences Center.
+He earned his Doctorate in Business Administration from the University of Florida, a Master's degree in Health Administration from George Washington University, and a Bachelor’s degree in Political Science from Florida State University.

 He co-chairs the Board of Advisors of the Center for Effective Lawmaking, a collaborative project of the University of Virginia and Vanderbilt University.
 He also serves on the board of Jacksonville University's Public Policy Institute.